vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Create a L2 VPN tunnel on the NSX Edge by consuming a route-based IPSec VPN tunnel.

+**Note:** The shared code in the L2 VPN configuration contains the sensitive pre-shared key in plain text format.
+This code must be kept securely according to the client security policy.

+Specify the shared code as an input only when you are creating or updating the L2 VPN over IPSec tunnel in the client (spoke) mode.

 **Method history:**

 Release | Modification